simonsfoundation/pipeline/README.md

-## *nextgen-pipeline*
+## *pipeline*

 ### Overview

-*Nextgen-pipeline* is a computational pipeline for genetic variant detection in a single sample, or in a familial cohort (typically a trio, or a quad).
+*pipeline* is a computational pipeline for genetic variant detection in a single sample, or in a familial cohort (typically a trio, or a quad).
 It is a full-featured, and scalable pipeline that is simple, and modular in its design.
 Almost every step in the pipeline is done via a *Makefile* (GNU make).
-These makefiles can be used on their own to accomplish common bioinformatics operations, or they can be stung together in a shell script to compose a pipeline. *Nextgen-pipeline* is well suited for processing large number of familiar cohorts, and has been deployed on a 205-family (685 exomes) collection at Simons Foundation.
+These makefiles can be used on their own to accomplish common bioinformatics operations, or they can be stung together in a shell script to compose a pipeline. *pipeline* is well suited for processing large number of familiar cohorts, and has been deployed on a 205-family (685 exomes) collection at Simons Foundation.

+### Cluster environments
+   - Grid Engine
+   - Slurm
+   - Amazon EC2 (to come)

 ### From BAM files to de novo germline mutations

    - BAM file(s) is input(tested for whole exome, whole genome to come)